-3. Albuquerque or Regional or City/County Bike and Pedestrian Advisory Committee: Create one committee with representation by geographic regions which reflects the diversity of the community - age, gender, and type of travel.
-Consider: inclusion of representation from major established advocacy groups and ex officio agency representatives.
-This is the structure most communities utilize in some form.
-For general guidance, see the Advocacy Advance publication: Best Practices for Bicycle and Pedestrian Advisory Committees at: http://www.advocacyadvance.org/site_images/content/bpac_best_practices(web).pdf
+- 2. Albuquerque Bike and Pedestrian Advisory Committee: Create one committee with representation by geographic regions that reflect the diversity of the community age, gender, type of travel, and other special interest as appropriate.
+Consider including representation from major established advocacy groups and ex-officio agency representatives.
+For general guidance, see the League of American Bicyclists Advocacy Advance publication: Best Practices for Bicycle and Pedestrian Advisory Committees at the web address above. - 3.
+City/County Bike, Pedestrian and Trails Advisory Committee: Create one committee that represents the City/County or Albuquerque Metropolitan Planning Area.
+Work could be done by subcommittees, somewhat independently of staff, to address particular areas of emphasis and by a strong executive committee.